GoosefleetEO/aa-moonmining/README.md

 `moonmining.extractions_access` | User can access extractions and view owned moons `moonmining.view_all_moons` | User can view all moons in the database `moonmining.add_refinery_owner` | This permission is allows users to add their tokens to be pulled from when checking for new extraction events.
+`moonmining.view_moon_ledgers` | Users with this permission can view the mining ledgers from past extractions from moons they have access to.

 ## Settings